-This is the fourth in a series of six posts exploring issues currently facing training professionals and the upcoming trends in training for the next five years.
+This is the fifth in a series of six posts exploring issues currently facing training professionals and the upcoming trends in training for the next five years.

 In this series we will examine the outlook for the modern workplace and for the next five years, as well as four key trends associated with adapting training to the new context.
 As these trends play out, we need to consider how to implement a culture change in our training organizations and identify some of the challenges these changes will bring.

 Every time a new type of 'edtech' gets introduced, there seems to be a desire for that technology to become a one-size fits all solution.
 Since the innovation of correspondence schools, the search for the ultimate solution to teaching everyone, everywhere, at any time has been the holy grail of educators.

 There is no one ‘best fit’ technology, of course.The solution lies in using instructional design to match the right technology to individual learning objectives, popularly known as blended learning.

 From around the uses of technology and the learning outcomes that result, discussion that will continue over the next several years to identify which technologies should be used for certain desired learning outcomes.